Crohn’s Disease

 Terminal ileal disease

-Resection: A surgeon removes the end of the small bowel and the beginning of the colon.
+Resection is when a surgeon removes the end of the small bowel and the beginning of the colon.
 This is called an ileocolic resection.
-The two ends are joined back together, called anastomosis.
+The two ends are joined back together (anastomosis).

-If there is infection or severe inflammation in the area of the surgery, the patient may need a temporary ostomy while the area recovers.
+If there is infection or severe inflammation in the surgical area, a temporary ostomy may be needed while the area heals.

 View this video for helpful information on Ileocolic resection for Crohn's disease by TVASurg – The Toronto Video Atlas of Surgery.